byzer-org/byzer-lang/docs/gitbook/en/datahouse/delta.md

 #How to load and save delta
 #How to use delta in streaming applications

-The essence of Delta is a directory in HDFS, it means you can do anything as you want.
+The essence of Delta is a directory in HDFS.

 ## Fundamental operations